boinkkitty/tp/docs/UserGuide.md

 * `payment 1 f/1000 d/14-11-2000` Updates the tutoring fee and payment date to be `1000` and `14-11-2000` respectively.
 * `payment 2` Removes the payment information of the 2nd person.

+### Sorting the list of people : `sort`
+Sorts the list of people alphabetically based on their name.

+Subsequent additions are inserted at the bottom.

+This command takes no arguments.

+Format: `sort`
 ### Locating persons by name : `find`

 Finds persons whose names contain any of the given keywords.